We use affiliate links. See our Disclosure Policy for more information.

 Another easy hike at only 4.6 miles, and an hour’s drive to day hike near Seattle, Heather Lake was a great fall hike to end the season.
 In the summertime, this hike is incredibly popular and crowded, but in September it becomes moody, chilly, and covered in thick fog so we had the place mostly to ourselves.

-Car owners be weary of leaving any valuables in your car, as hikes off Mountain Loop Highway are often targets for break-ins due to popularity and proximity to other towns.
-We didn’t have any issues, but were sure to put any belongings left in the vehicle out of site.
 Much like most of the other hikes on this list, you will need to pick up a day pass to park your car here if you do not have a Northwest Forest Pass or America the Beautiful National Parks Pass, but by now, don’t you think it’s worth it to invest in one?

 Once you get to the lake, the hike levels off and becomes fairly flat.
-I highly recommend taking the loop around the lake before leaving.

 You can find a nice spot by the water to rest and have a snack or lunch, and then continue around.
-There is a nice boardwalk through half of it, and the rest is rocky and forested.

 We stuck around at the lake for a while, resting and eating lunch, and the fog did lift enough for us to get a bit of a view.

-This trail is well-maintained, and even includes a little pit toilet at the top, so make sure you use that instead of going off trail if you can help it!
+This trail is well-maintained, and even includes a little pit toilet at the top, so make sure you use that instead of going off-trail if you can help it!

 Like this Post?
 Pin it for later!